earnbaseio/earnbase-common/docs/http.md

 ## Overview

-The HTTP module provides two main components:
-1. A robust HTTP client for making external requests
-2. Utilities and components for building HTTP APIs using FastAPI
+The HTTP module provides a robust HTTP client implementation using `httpx` for making HTTP requests.
+It includes automatic error handling, logging, and common functionality like health checks and metrics collection.

 ## Features

-### HTTP Client
+### Base HTTP Client

+The `BaseHttpClient` class provides a foundation for making HTTP requests:

 ```python
 from earnbase_common.http import BaseHttpClient